leanprover/logic_and_proof_lean3/sets_in_lean.rst

     have h2 : x ∈ B, from and.right h,
     and.intro h2 h1

 One workaround is to use the ``show`` command; in general, providing Lean with such additional information is often helpful.
-Another is to workaround is to give the theorem a name, which prompts Lean to use a slightly different method of processing the proof, fixing the problem as a lucky side effect.
+Another workaround is to give the theorem a name, which prompts Lean to use a slightly different method of processing the proof, fixing the problem as a lucky side effect.

 .. code-block:: lean